bfox9900/CAMEL99-ITC/README.md

   LOADSYS does a WARM boot and INCLUDEs DSK1.START Source code re-partitioned to use FORTHITC.MAK file A version for SuperCart can be built by changing one value in the FORTHITC.MAK file.
+  Two more words (! and DROP) now reside in 16bit "scatchpad RAM" for a speed improvement

 ### V2.68G
 What started as a maintenance update became something bigger.